AN63L/environment_monitoring/README.md

 - Install the AsyncTCP-esphome library (the latest version I installed was 1.2.2)
 - Upload the code using platformIO.
 If your board is like mine, **press boot when the terminal shows "connecting...."**

+*Notes*:
+- Don't forget to specify `build_flags = -D PMS_RX=16 -D PMS_TX=17` in platformio.ini or your execution will fail and you will get an error during BME680 initialisation (although these flags are required for the PMS7003)
+- Plugging the PMS7003 on the RX0 and TX0 pins results in errors entering the bootloader and makes updated impossible.

+**Update for soil and rain sensor** TODO

 ## Software explanations

 I've included comments inside the code for additional explanations.
 You can un-comment certain lines to enable console logging.